Rich Payne on Chemical Engineering to Full Time Network Marketer

 You were adopted and brought to Texas, is that correct?
 That must of been an intense transition for you.
 Can you tell us about that?

-Lol, well no. I wasn’t adopted.
+No I wasn’t adopted.
 I just used that term because I love Texas.

 I came to the US for college, and then launched my career here in the States.
 My career brought me to Texas a few years ago and I love that state.
 So I consider myself to be an “adopted Texan.’
 Sorry for the confusion!

-Sure!
-So I’ve always been on the engineering path.
+I have always been on the engineering path.
 Got my Bachelor’s degree in Mechanical Engineering and my Master’s degree in Materials Science.

 Anyway, I was offered a career as a chemical engineer once I left college.
 And it is what I’ve done throughout my career.